 The fellowship provides full tuition and fees (and nonresident supplemental tuition if applicable) plus an annual stipend to match the stipend amount that is provided to students in their respective academic programs.

 Interested individuals should contact their prospective home department/program staff Graduate Student Advisor/Student Affairs Officer.

 One should apply for the following programs from within the online admissions application.
 There are special eligibility requirements.
 If financial need is one of the eligibility criteria, please also submit a copy of the web submission confirmation page of your Free Application for Federal Student Aid (FAFSA, for U.S. citizens or permanent residents) or a copy of the CA Dream Act application (for California AB540 students).
-The prospective home department will decide if it will nominate the applicant to the Graduate Division.
+The prospective home department will decide if it will nominate the applicant to the Division of Graduate Education.

 Upload into the online admissions application the following documents: